halbs13/Dynamics-NAV-Labour-Hire/au-labour-setup-eft.md

-# How to: Setup EFT
+# How to setup EFT

 The Dynamics NAV Labour Hire module comprises and requires various areas within Dynamics NAV to be configured in order for it to operate.